-TLDR: Ditch the wireframes rock stories.
-Customers faced a confusing onboarding maze.
-Detailed UX wireframes transformed it into a frictionless journey, building trust and getting users invested.
-Clarity led to confidence and the winning play, a clear, secure, and personalised onboarding process building loyalty from the first click.
+TL;DR: Customers faced a confusing onboarding maze.
+Detailed UX wireframes transformed it into a frictionless journey, getting users invested.

-How UX wire-framing became the secret weapon to hook new investors
+How to hook new customers

 Backend to Frontend